khakhalin/carsharing101/02_relocations.md

 * 🔥 Explain that red on this CM2 map doesn't mean that this part needs to be closed - an example of marginal CM2 map + the idea of active users

 It is also important to note that in practice, depending on the business model of a car sharing provider, somewhere between 10 and 50% of rentals are relatively long-term rentals (from several hours to several days).
 Because of that, the actual distribution of rental times (or rental driving distances, or revenues per rental) is typically bimodal, with a second "peak" that is very broad and shallow, but financially significant.
 For these rentals the concepts of "origin" and "destination" don't quite make sense, as the majority of these rentals are close to round-trips (customers starting from home, and returning home a day or two later), and the concept of Home Area becomes important only insofar it allows an easy and painless rental, and a good customer experience.
 It means taht for all "city models" that we explore here, our estimations for CM2 profitability are intentionally conservative (we can always assume that a good measure of long-term rentals are happening on top of the short-term rentals discussed here), and that the actual share of round-trips at each location will be higher than what one can conclude from the trip length distribution introduced above.
 Fortunately, the presence of long-term trips does not affect any of the results discussed here, except that the long-term trips would consume part of the available fleet, and so compared to our simulations, in real life, the fleet in the city should be increased proportionally.

-# 2.8 Imperfect relocations

-🔥 Explain the IRL situation when relocaiton agents either don't want to, or cannot follow the instructions, and so are tempted to either grab easier cars (those closer to their last target), or deliver to zones closer nearby, instead of those that were strictly speaking recommended.

-## 2.8.1 In space: Is it more critical to get the sources, or the targets right?

-🔥 Explain that while this model doesn't have a proper spatial compoentn, we'll be modeling the end-effect of spatial imperfections: that either wrong cars are picked to be delivered to proper zones, or proper cars are delievered to suboptimal zones.

-🔥 Model 4 scenarios: good relos, random sources, random targets, random both.

-## 2.8.2 In time: What if we don't relocate for some time?

-🔥 Run a city without relocations.
-Then turn "optimal relocations" on for some time (step response).
-Then turn them off again.
-Make a plot of the number of relocations over time - how quickly it stabilizes, and at what level?
-Make a plot of CM2 per day - how much of a change do we observe, and how quickly it deteriorates afterwards?

 ## Can relocations improve DFR?